Did you know 54% of employers are deciding not to hire you based on your social media profile?

 Online reputation audits for individuals are increasingly in demand.
 Today, and certainly in the future, your personal reputation and your professional reputation are more subject to scrutiny than ever before.

-What people see when they search for you online, and what other people are saying about you in the press, social media, online forums, profiles, and more have a huge influence on how people perceive you.
+What people see when they search for you online, and what other people are saying about you in the press, social media, online forums, profiles and more have a huge influence on how people perceive you.
 We’re talking about everyone from your professional circle and employers to your family, friends and the communities you live and work in.

 Try it yourself, Google your name and see what comes up in the search results.
 Focus particularly on that first page of results, which is the online equivalent of the front page of a national newspaper – aka your ‘headlines’.